 - How Long To Pan Sear Scallops?

 - Storage Instructions

 - What To Serve With Pan Seared Scallops

 - Tools To Make Seared Sea Scallops

 - Pan Seared Scallops Recipe With Garlic Butter

 Learn how to sear scallops with this easy pan fried scallops method!
-This seared sea scallops recipe is elegant enough for special occasions, but also come together so fast that you can make them any time a craving strikes.
-These are seared on a hot pan until a crust forms and then flipped over.
-Then, we baste the garlic butter scallops with a garlic herb butter (or you can use a simple compound butter as well).
+Just like coq au vin or grilled lobster, this seared sea scallops recipe is elegant enough for special occasions, but also comes together so fast that you can make it easily when a craving strikes.
+These garlic butter scallops are seared on a hot pan until a crust forms and then flipped over.
+Then, we baste them with garlic herb butter (or you can use a simple compound butter as well).
 It’s as delicious as it sounds.